bkidist435/Cloud-Server-ICT171/README.md

 1. Launching the EC2 Instance

-To begin, I launched a **free-tier EC2 instance** using Ubuntu 20.04 on Amazon Web Services.
+To begin, I launched a free-tier EC2 instance using Ubuntu 20.04 on Amazon AWS

 Steps: